 Automatic enrolment was phased into businesses from October 2012, starting with the largest UK employers, with all businesses required to have introduced a scheme by 1st February 2018.
 These schemes were introduced due to findings that many employees were failing to adequately save for retirement, which could ultimately have disastrous consequences, not only for the employee themselves but for the economy as a whole.

-The Workplace Pension scheme sees both employee and employer making minimum contributions towards a pension pot, these contributions have increased year on year until we reach April 2019.
-Percentages are calculated based on an employee’s wage, currently, employers must contribute 2% and employees 3%, however from April 2019 onwards, this will rise to 3% for employer and 5% for employees.
+The Workplace Pension scheme sees both employee and employer making minimum contributions towards a pension pot, these contributions increased year on year until April 2019.
+Percentages are calculated based on an employee’s wage, currently, employers must contribute 3% and employees 5%.

 An umbrella company is required to automatically enrol umbrella employees into a pension scheme and make contributions if the following criteria are met: